 |HRN-GR09K1 / HRN-GR09K1-A||Universal rugged heavy-duty T-harness kit||The HRN-GR09K1 is a ruggedized Deutsch T-harness kit with four mounting brackets for connecting a Geotab® GO RUGGED device to most heavy-duty vehicles internationally.
 The HRN-GR09K1 contains four mounting adapters, which are engraved with numbers for easy reference.
 This harness is built to IP67 standards for protection against dust and water.|

 How to maintain data integrity when using a telematics harness

 A proper vehicle connection is critical to ensuring quality data.
 Here are five quick do’s and don’ts to keep in mind when using your harness.

 ✔ Select the right harness for the vehicle.

 ✔ Where indicated in the Harness Guide, you can connect a straight harness to a T-harness or another straight harness if a longer length is required.

 ✖ Do not connect two T-harnesses together, regardless of the length.

 ✖ Do not exceed the total harness length of 2 meters (6.5 feet).
 Connecting two harnesses that exceed 2 meters can compromise the integrity of the data and potentially cause issues with the vehicle’s engine control unit (ECU).

-Geotab will continue to seek ways to make the harness selection and installation process easier for our customers.
-Since most of our customers prefer to use our T-harnesses, our automotive team continuously works to match the connector type to that of the OEM connector.
-The development of the OBD II Universal T-Harness Kit is an example of how we try to build in innovation in every part of our Geotab solution.
+Geotab continues to look for ways to make the harness selection and installation process easier for our customers.
+Since most of our customers prefer to use T-harnesses, our automotive team continuously works to match the connector type to that of the OEM connector.
+The development of the Universal T-harness Kits is an example of how we try to build in innovation in every part of our Geotab solution.